vojtechruz/vojtechruzicka-blog/src/posts/java-cloning-problems/index.md

 The implementation of Object's clone() method is - first check whether the current class actually implements Cloneable.
 If yes, proceed with the cloning execution.
 If not, throw `CloneNotSupportedException` checked exception.

 The problem with the object's clone() method is that it is protected.
 That is a serious issue.
 By implementing Cloneable, the class does not actually provide cloning functionality.
 You cannot be sure that a class implementing Clonable actually overrides the clone method.
-What\'s worse, you cannot accept objects of type Clonable in your method and call clone().
+What's worse, you cannot accept objects of type Clonable in your method and call clone().
 You need to know the exact type (e.g., Person) to be able to call clone().
 The use of Clonable interface is highly inconsistent with the regular use of interfaces.
 Instead of committing to be able to provide some functionality to the callers, implementing Cloneable instead modifies the behavior of a protected method in a whole different class.

 ### Implementation